Tr3-Gamers/tr3-gamers.github.io/README.md

 # Clubroom calendar

 Here you can find our clubroom's reservation status.
+Reservation type is marked with an emoji:

 🟢 = Open doors, welcome!